Siddhesh179/MFRT-project/README.md

 ## Features and Functionalities 😃

-- Has various services for offering organic growth.
+- Various services for present for farmers offering organic growth.
 - User is able to learn about growing crops organically.
+- Knowledge of key concepts involved in natural farming.
 - Has the use of Azure Health bot and Azure static web apps.
 - Responsive UI